 Day trips outside Tallinn to farms for tours and tastings.
 Gain insight into the origin of Estonian ingredients.

 Saku and A. Le Coq are popular local beer brands.
-Discover the growing craft beer scene featuring a lot of microbreweries.
+Discover the growing the scene for craft beer with many microbreweries.

 Christmas features Verivorst, Hapukapsas, Piparkook, and Glögi.
 These are widely available at Christmas markets and traditional restaurants.

-While less common directly inside the Old Town, homestays might exist on the outskirts of Tallinn for cultural immersion.
+While less common directly in the Historic District, homestays might exist on the outskirts of Tallinn for cultural immersion.